meenhacks/meenhacks.github.io/RULES.md

 ----
 3. The Organizers nor Volunteers will not be held Responsible for your Properties.
 ----
-4. If we find any one Damages a property/equipment of The College, they'll be charged the Price of the Property Damaged this will be non-partial.
+4. If we find any one Damages a property/equipment of The College, they'll be charged the Price of the Property Damagedthis will be non-partial.
 ----
-5. Everyone Attending The Hackathon Has to pay the Fees of Rs.400.
-This Price is for the Tshirt,Venue Charges, Food Expenses etc...
+5. Everyone Attending The Hackathon Has to pay the Fees of Rs.400.This Price is for the Tshirt,Venue Charges, Food Expenses etc...
 ----
 6. Since this is a 24 Hour hackathon.
 People are not Expected to Sleep but those who want to Sleep will be given a Bed for naps.
 ----
 7. Everyone attending Should bring their laptops to Hack-on, no laptops or accessories will be provided by the Organizers.
 ----
-8. Those Who want to Hack-on Hardware, they should bring their own Hardwae Equipment.
+8. Those Who want to Hack-on Hardware, they should bring their own Hardware Equipment.
 If these components bring about any damage to the venue, They Will be charged for the Damages
 ----
 9. If anyone Uses the Internet Connectivity to Download Films, Pornographic content.
 They will be disqualified and the consequences will be same as 2.1
 ----